massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/relationship-indicators.md

 ### Description
-This is a set of related links for Organization pages to inculded the Organization links and optional related links
+This is a set of related links for Organization pages to inculded the Organization links and optional related links.

 ### Status
 * Stable as of 5.0.0

+### Notes
+Offered By: at least one tag required
+Related To: optional

 ### Variables
 ~~~
-relationshipIndicators: {
+headerTags: {

   offeredBy: [{
     href: